Nexusoft/Mining-Pool/README.md

         "file"          // filename of the storage.

     "pool"              // Option group regarding POOL mining.
-        "address"               // NXS address for the POOL mined blocks.
         "account"               // NXS account name used for transfer NXS rewards to the miners.
         "pin"                   // PIN for the used NXS account to transfer NXS rewards to the miners.
         "fee"                   // POOL fee in %